dorinabrle/business-roi-framework-ai/3-question-framework.md

 Buyer: "...cool.
 What does that mean for my AWS bill?"

 Buyer could be a CTO, a project manager, a team lead, a product owner, or anyone else making the call on whether to use your solution.
-This gap is where promising tech goes to die-not because the tech isn't good, but because the translation is missing.
+This gap is where promising tech goes to die.
+Not because the tech isn't good, but because the translation is missing.

 ## The Solution